maarten-pennings/Nunchuk/readme.md

 # Nunchuk

-An Arduino library to control a Nunchuk.
+An Arduino library to control a Nunchuk, with as example, a Nunchuk to Commodore 64 bridge.

 > It seems [Nunchuk](https://www.nintendo.com/en-gb/Support/Wii/Usage/Nunchuk/Set-Up-and-Use-of-the-Nunchuk/Nunchuk-244185.html) is the official spelling for the game controller, not Nunchu_c_k.